qba73/inspector/README.md

 # inspector

-K8s plugin for performing basic diagnostics.
+`inspector` is a Kubernetes plugin that allows you to run basic cluster diagnostics, collect Ingress Controller logs, and generate reports.